Lee Jun-young: 2022–2024: Rising popularity

-In 2023, he starred in movie Brave Citizen, based on the webtoon of the same name.
-He starred alongside Shin Hye-sun (So Si-min) as Han Su-gang, a high-school bully that's described as a vicious villain that has never seen before.
-The filming started from December 30, 2021 – April 5, 2022 and the movie became available on theater starting from October 25, 2023.
-In August 2023, he appeared as the villain in the fourth episode of Netflix series Mask Girl.
-His acting as villain in Brave Citizen and Mask Girl earned him Best Acting Performance Award from 2023 Asia Artist Award.
+In 2023, Lee starred in the movie Brave Citizen, based on the webtoon of the same name.
+He starred alongside Shin Hye-sun (So Si-min) as Han Su-gang, a high school bully that's described as a vicious villain that has never been seen before.
+The filming period was from December 30, 2021 to April 5, 2022 and the movie became available in theaters starting from October 25, 2023.
+In August 2023, he appeared as the villain in the fourth episode of the Netflix series Mask Girl.
+His acting in Brave Citizen and Mask Girl earned him the Best Acting Performance Award at the 2023 Asia Artist Awards.

-In January 2024, he starred in Netflix movie Badland Hunters, alongside Ma Dong-seok, Lee Hee-joon, and Roh Jeong-eui.
-In February 2024, he starred in Disney+ series The Impossible Heir alongside Lee Jae-wook.
-In May 2024, he starred in TVING series Dreaming of a Freaking Fairytale alongside Pyo Ye-jin.
+In January 2024, Lee starred in the Netflix movie Badland Hunters alongside Ma Dong-seok, Lee Hee-joon, and Roh Jeong-eui.
+In February 2024, he starred in the Disney+ series The Impossible Heir alongside Lee Jae-wook.
+In May 2024, he starred in the TVING series Dreaming of a Freaking Fairytale alongside Pyo Ye-jin.

-In February 2025, Lee made a cameo appearance on tvN and TVING historical drama The Queen Who Crowns.
-He was praised for his wonderful portrayal of King Sejong in his first historical drama role.
-In the same month, he starred in the Netflix series Melo Movie as Hong Si-jun, an aspiring musician who met again with his ex-girlfriend of 7 years Son Ju-a (Jeon So-nee).
-He showcased his singing skills by performing the OST titled "Under Sunset," entirely in English.
+2025–present: Breakthrough to mainstream, music comeback, and further success

-In March 2025, Lee starred in a supporting role as Park Young-beom, the first love of IU's character Yang Geum-myeong, in the Netflix series When Life Gives You Tangerines.
-He was recognized in the buzz-worthy drama performer category by Good Data Corporation, ranking fourth in the third week of March and eighth in the fourth week.
-He also appeared in another Netflix series Weak Hero Class 2 as an antagonist character, Seong-je, which aired in Netflix on April 25.
+In February 2025, Lee made a cameo appearance in the tvN and TVING historical drama The Queen Who Crowns.
+He was praised for his portrayal of King Sejong in his first historical drama role.
+In the same month, he starred in the Netflix series Melo Movie as Hong Si-jun, an aspiring musician who met Son Ju-a (Jeon So-nee) again, his ex-girlfriend of seven years.
+He showcased his singing skills by performing the OST titled "Under Sunset" entirely in English.

-He received praise for his role in the romance series, earning him the title of "Romance Master."
-His ability to seamlessly transition between genres and roles, including villainous characters in recent years, showcased his versatility as an actor.
-Critics hailed his performance as a "rediscovery" of Lee Jun-young's talent.
+In March 2025, Lee starred in a supporting role as Park Yeong-bum, the first love of IU's character Yang Geum-myeong, in the Netflix series When Life Gives You Tangerines.
+He was recognized in the buzzworthy Drama Performer Category by Good Data Corporation, ranking 4th in the third week of March and 8th in the fourth week.
+He also appeared in the Netflix series Weak Hero Class 2 as antagonist character Geum Seong-je, which aired on April 25.
+At the 2025 Fundex Awards, he received a double nomination in the Best Supporting Male Performer on OTT Category for his roles in the two aforementioned works, and eventually won for his role in Weak Hero Class 2.
 Due to his frequent appearances in OTT series, he is sometimes referred to as "OTT Prince", "OTT Son", or "OTT Civil Servant".

-Lee then starred in KBS2 drama Pump Up The Healthy Love (2025) alongside Jung Eunji as Do Hyeon-jeong, a gym manager who transforms his life through exercise despite being born smaller than the size of a 1.5-kilogram dumbbell.
+Lee then starred in the KBS2 drama Pump Up the Healthy Love (2025) alongside Jung Eun-ji as Do Hyeon-jeong, a gym manager who transformed his life through exercise despite being born smaller than the size of a 1.5-kilogram dumbbell.
+For this role, he won the Excellence Award, Actor in a Miniseries from the 2025 KBS Drama Awards.
+He also won the Popularity Award and Best Couple Award (with Jung Eun-ji) along with receiving a nomination for the Top Excellence Award for an Actor.